deansher/morphics/README.md

 This is fundamentally different from how most software approaches abstraction and decomposition.
 We are used to a software component providing an API that specifies exactly what behavior its client can expect, while hiding implementation details that the client doesn't care about.
-But we are used to each software component implementing one, specific, fixed behavior.
-A morphic formation does implement a specific API: the mission.
+But in traditional software decomposition, each software component implements one specific, fixed behavior.
+In morphics, each component still implements a specific API: the mission.
 But it only provides an abstract, high-level implementation of the mission.
 It delegates more detailed implementation decisions to its subordinate roles.
 This allows programmers, end-users, or even machine learning algorithms to snap together alternative implementations that achieve a chosen mission in different ways.

 ## Conceptual Data Model